paparazzi/paparazzi/doc/sphinx/source/getting_started/paparazzi_center_tour.rst

 Some usual targets are:

-- **sim**: The basic fixedwing simulator written in OCaml without IMU simulation or any sensor models (noise, bias, etc) and mainly intended to validate your flight plan logic.
+- **sim**: This basic fixedwing simulator has no IMU simulation or any sensor models (noise, bias, etc) and is mainly intended to validate your flight plan logic.
 - **nps**: NPS is a more advanced rotorcraft and fixedwing simulator with sensor models and commonly uses JSBSim as FDM (Flight Dynamic Model).
 - **ap**: This is for a *real* autopilot.